Brain: Cognition and Behavior

 At our clinic, services are limited to patients with medical or neurological conditions that affect the brain.
 Children with the following conditions are commonly referred for neuropsychological evaluation:

-Do you offer services for patients without medical or neurological conditions but who have learning, attention, or emotional adjustment problems?
 Our providers primarily see patients with documented medical or neurological conditions that affect brain functions.

 For children with learning problems - We recommend psychoeducational evaluation through the local school district.